MrCappuccino/Alpha-Omega/README.md

-# MiniMax Alpha-Beta Pruning for International Draughts
+# International Draughts Bot

+# Features
+* MiniMax
+* Alpha-Beta pruning
+* Iterative deepening
+* Board state heuristic
+* Material heuristic

 # How to run project
 First cd into the project directory, then: